5 Jackson Configuration Changes That Silently Break Your Microservices

 + "referralCode" field removed (was null)

-If you don’t want to discover these breakages in production, check out bitDive.
-You can see exactly how before/after trace comparison catches these silent breakages in the Inter‑Service API Verification Guide.
+If you don’t want these breakages to surface in production, give bitDive a try.
+See a concrete example in the Inter‑Service API Verification Guide.